YIRJohnGit/infra_setup/README.md

 # Setting Up Infrastructure Ubuntu
 - Incase if you need and issue please call me, will assist you to fix the issue
 - How to user this?
+  - Each Installation setup is having document file, refer the document to gain more confidence
-  - Go to the shell terminal and copy the link from this repo and paste in your installation environment
+  - Copy the link from this repo and paste in your installation environment using temrinal

 ### Tested in Linux Ubuntu ###